There are more than 200 different Philodendrons in the Araceae family, according to the University of Florida.

 What pests can prevent my Birkin from growing speedily?

-There is no gardening or zoological literature detailing any pests that explicitly target Philodendron birkin’s growth.
-However, pests like aphids and mealybugs can affect the plant and its growth.
-Thus, it’s always best to treat pest infestation as early as possible.
+No gardening or zoological literature details pests that target Philodendron birkin’s growth.
+However, pests like aphids and mealybugs can affect plant growth.
+Thus, treating pest infestation as early as possible is always best.

 Is there a fertilizer to help Birkin grow faster?